fumes/fumes.11ty/src/articles/better-conversation.md

 Headlee holds multiple degrees in music and still performs as a professional opera singer.
 She appears on the album “Classically Blue” from gospel artist Lea Gilmore.
 She's the granddaughter of composer William Grant Still.

-_Know more about Celeste Headlee:_
+## Know more about Celeste Headlee

 - Follow [Celeste Headlee on twitter](http://twitter.com/celesteheadlee)